 Who is your target audience

-Determining your audience does not only help you with your social media strategies.
+Determining your audience does not only help you with your marketing strategies.
 This will improve your content, your campaigns, and your overall strategy.
 Here are a few questions you need to ask yourself in order to determine who your target audience is.

 - Gender (if applicable)